 The Small and Emerging Business Guide was published in February 2024.
-This resource guide covers a wide range of essential aspects of the programs and markets and information on financial incentives, consumer protections, certifications, and other program topics.
+This resource guide covers a wide range of essential aspects of the programs and markets, as well as information on financial incentives, consumer protections, certifications, and other program topics.